COSMOGRAIL/PyCS/sphinx/source/index.rst

 About
 -----

 PyCS is a software toolbox to estimate time delays between multiple images of strongly lensed quasars, from resolved light curves such as obtained by the `COSMOGRAIL <http://www.cosmograil.org/>`_ monitoring program.
 It comes in the form of a python package, and heavily depends on ``numpy``, ``scipy``, and ``matplotlib`` for its core functionality.
+The `repository is on GitHub <https://github.com/COSMOGRAIL/PyCS>`_.

 To measure time delays with ``pycs``, you'll typically write a script calling some high-level functions provided by the package.
 PyCS allows you to compare different point estimators (including your own), without much code integration.